 Our approach to investment is benchmark agnostic, targeting annual absolute returns of inflation +10% over a 5 year+ time frame.
-To support this style, the managers undertake deep bottom-up fundamental research – executing a Private Equity style of due diligence, which evaluates each holding as if they were acquiring the whole business.
+To support this style, we undertake deep, bottom-up, fundamental research – executing a private equity style of due diligence, by which we evaluate each holding as if we were acquiring the whole business.
 The emphasis of this due diligence is on business and management quality and risk assessment.

 A rigorous process for identifying undervalued companies